Project

 Actions #25

-Updated by Joel S over 6 years ago
+Updated by Joel S about 7 years ago

 Wow, just seeing this bug as well.
 Filed basically a duplicate.
 The issue has been around 3 years?
 That is depressing, as a fix is unlikely :(